Useful Notes: The European Union

 - The European Union is one of the foreign powers in Tropico 4 even if your game starts during the Cold War.
 It has close ties with the Environmentalists and Intellectuals, favors high liberty and low pollution on your island, and provides more disaster relief aid and cheaper hired foreign experts if relations are high.
 In 5, it emerges during the Modern Times era along with Russia (replacing the USSR), China, and the Middle East.

-- In Polandball, the EU is depicted as a seperate character, usually as a child of Germany and France.
+- The EU is a character in Polandball, usually as a child of Germany and France.
 The former seems to have an unusually high amount of control over it.

 - Conspiracy Theories: for a long time, while the EU only had twelve members, paranoid Americans of a fundamentalist religious bent considered this to be the Satanic conspiracy represented in the Book of Revelations by the twelve-headed monster emerging from the sea, which would be the Anti-Christ's most loyal supporter.
 The emergence of the EU was thus a God-given sign, for those with eyes to see, of the Armageddon and the End of Days.
 This theological nuance has gone out of fashion somewhat after the EU gradually expanded to twenty-eight members.